-The testing laboratory at the KUZ is an independent materials laboratory for plastics testing.
-In the context of developments and optimizations, a wide variety of characteristic values are required for the material and processing behavior of plastics, which the test laboratory can provide.
-Quality, objectivity and loyalty to our customers are among the fundamentals of our activities.
+The testing laboratory at KUZ is an independent materials laboratory for plastics testing.
+In the context of developments and optimizations, for the material and processing behavior of plastics, a wide variety of characteristic values are required, which the test laboratory can provide.
+Quality, objectivity and loyalty to our customers belong to the fundamentals of our activities.

-Since 1991 we have the status of an accredited testing laboratory according to DIN 17025.
+Since 1991, we have the status of an accredited testing laboratory according to DIN 17025.
 We offer tests according to more than 200 national and international test specifications.
-In addition to standardized plastics testing procedures, our testing spectrum also includes special and component tests, as well as damage analyses.
-Within the scope of research projects we further develop plastics testing methods or design new tests up to the construction of testing devices and individual fixtures.
+In addition to standardized plastics testing procedures, our testing spectrum also includes special and component tests, and damage analyses as well.
+Within the scope of research project,s we further develop plastics testing methods or design new tests up to the construction of testing devices and individual fixtures.

-The mechanical properties determine the behavior of a part under various loads and are an important part of plastics testing.
-Whether for the standard-compliant determination of characteristic values for component design, for the control of specifications and standards from automotive standards or for the comparative evaluation of different material batches, the full range of mechanical tests is often used here.
+The mechanical properties determine the behavior of a part under various loads.
+These properties are important within the field of plastics testing.
+Whether for the standard-compliant determination of characteristic values for component design, for the control of specifications and standards from automotive standards, and for the comparative evaluation of different material batches, the full range of mechanical tests is often applied here.

 Plastic components combine an increasing number of functions in electrotechnical applications.
 Functionalized plastic components include insulators, heat conducting elements and user interfaces.
 Various electrical tests are required to ensure the intended function and safety of the application.